Sundeep Waslekar: Contributions to Global Policy

-Sundeep Waslekar's research has been cited in discussions on policy and governance discourse through his work on conflict resolution, water diplomacy, and foresight studies.
-He has participated in policy dialogues with governments and international organizations on strategies related to peace and sustainable development.
-As President of the Strategic Foresight Group, he has worked on initiatives related to policy dialogue across regions, including the Middle East, Africa, and South Asia.
 A key contribution is the conceptualization of the "Blue Peace" framework, which promotes transboundary water cooperation as a means to foster peace and stability among nations.
 He has participated in policy discussions involving the United Nations, the World Bank, and regional governments on topics such as cooperation and future preparedness.

-His research has been referenced in discussions about integrating water security into foreign policy and peacebuilding.

 Peace processes

 In the 1980s, Waslekar contributed articles to international newspapers such as the Ottawa Citizen, San Jose Mercury News, Hamilton Spectator, and Toledo Blade.
 In 1985, during the United Nations International Year of Peace, he led an Eight-Nation Peace Mission from Rome to Ottawa.
 He later joined the Centre for Policy Research to focus on economic collaboration and conflict resolution in South Asia.
 In 1991, he founded the International Centre for Peace Initiatives, which participated in diplomatic efforts between India and Pakistan.

 Following the September 11 attacks, he participated in dialogues between Western and Islamic leaders organized with the Alliance of Liberals and Democrats for Europe and the League of Arab States.

 In the early 2000s, he and Ilmas Futehally of the Strategic Foresight Group developed cost-of-conflict models for India–Pakistan, Sri Lanka, and the Middle East.
 In 2015, he introduced the Water Cooperation Quotient to assess cooperation in transboundary river basins.
 The model was revised in 2017 to cover 286 shared river basins worldwide and received political support from the InterAction Council of Former Heads of State and Government.

 Waslekar was involved in the development of the Blue Peace framework, for using water as an instrument of peace, a concept which led to the first United Nations Security Council session on water, peace, and security (UNSC 7818).